tiagoacastro/AedaProject2017/README.md

-# FEUP-AEDA-Proj1
+# FEUP-AEDA-Proj
-The first project developed in the AEDA curricular unit.
+The project developed in the AEDA curricular unit.
+(Features both parts 1 and 2)

 ### Project Infos
 * **Date:** 2nd Year, 1st Semester, 2016/2017